Lyton-Knight/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The file 0-iam-betty prints the user name
+The file 0-iam-betty prints the user name.
 Added a symbolic link.